The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Full Paris Olympics medal tally

-As Day 12 comes to an end, Australia stands at number four on the world medal tally for the Paris 2024 Olympic Games.
+As Day 13 comes to an end, Australia stands at number three on the world medal tally for the Paris 2024 Olympic Games.

-Unfortunately for the rest of the world, topping the list is the United States Of America, with 21 gold, 30 silver, and 28 bronze medals.
-Meaning they now lead the tally no matter which way they count it.

-In second place is the People’s Republic of China, with 21 gold medals, 18 silver, and 14 bronze.
-And in third is France with 13 gold, 16 silver and 19 bronze.
+Unfortunately for the rest of the world, topping the list is the United States Of America, with 27 gold, 35 silver, and 33 bronze medals.
+Then it’s China with 26 gold, 24 silver and 17 bronze.
+And coming in third is ‘lil old AUSTRALIA with 18 gold, 14 silver and 11 bronze.

 The Paris 2024 Games can be viewed live and on demand on Channel Nine and 9Now, or on Stan.